TomerNewman/nvidia-ci-poc/workflows/README.md

 ## TODO

 * Implement OpenShift versions
-* Implement GPU operator releases
+* Improve GPU operator releases - use `curl` or commit the Python libraries to avoid installing them every time
 * Calculate the right tests to run for PR messages

 ## Useful links